cloudify-cosmo/cloudify-stage/backend/README.md

 You need to be aware that to stop stage backend server running in cluster mode you need to kill process manager.
 You can do that using `npm run stop` np script.

+## Troubleshooting
+* In case of `npm run devStart` fails to run, please verify first that there are write permissions to `/var/log/cloudify/stage`.
+Also it possible to redirect the logs by changing the paths in `backend/ecosystem.config.js` to the desired location and restarting the backend.